nic-obert/rusty-vm/README.md

 exit
 ```

-## Binary program structure

-A binary program is composed of three main sections: the data, the text, and the start address.
+## Assembly unit sections

 ### Data section

 The data section contains static data that can be accessed by the program.
-The data section should be immutable and should not be modified by the program.
 The data section is declared in the assembly code using the `.data:` diretive.
 A static data declaration is composed of a label, a data type, and a value.